Personalised Meta-path Generation for Heterogeneous GNNs: Introduction

-As illustrated in Figure~\ref{fig:metapath_gene_mdp}, the meta-path design process can be naturally considered as a Markov Decision Process (MDP) in which the next relation to extend the meta-path depends on the current state in a meta-path.
-Then we propose an HGNN model to perform information aggregation on the designed meta-paths to learn node representations which can be applied to a downstream task, such as node classification.
-Motivated by the recent success of RL~\cite{MKSGAWR13,MKSRVBGRF15}, we propose to employ a policy network (agent) to solve this MDP, and use an RL algorithm enhanced by a reward function to train the policy network.
-The reward function is defined as the performance improvement on the downstream task, which encourages the RL agent to achieve better and stable performance.
-In addition, we find that there exists a large computational redundancy during the classic information aggregation on meta-paths, thus we introduce an optimal aggregation strategy to achieve redundancy-free information aggregation on HINs.
+As illustrated in Fig.~\ref{fig:metapath_gene_mdp}, the meta-path generation process can be naturally considered as a Markov Decision Process (MDP), in which the next relation to extending the meta-path depends on the current state in a meta-path.
+Moreover, an HGNN model is proposed to learn node representations from the derived meta-paths that can be applied to a downstream task, such as node classification.
+We propose to employ a policy network (agent) to solve this MDP and use an RL algorithm enhanced by a reward function to train the agent.
+The reward function is defined as the performance improvement over historical performance, which encourages the RL agent to achieve better and more stable performance.
+In addition, we find that there exists a large computational redundancy during the information aggregation on meta-paths, thus we develop an efficient strategy to achieve redundancy-free aggregation.

-We showcase an instance of our framework, i.e. RL-HGNN, by implementing it with a classic RL algorithm, i.e., Deep Q-learning (DQN)~\cite{MKSRVBGRF15}, and its extension RL-HGNN\textit{++}.
-RL-HGNN finds a meta-path for each node according to the node's attributes, while RL-HGNN\textit{++} further enables the meta-path design to explore structural semantics of HIN and as well consider encoder's status.
-It also significantly accelerates the HGRL process based on a theoretical complexity analysis.
+We showcase an instance of our framework, i.e. PM-HGNN, by implementing it with a classic RL algorithm, i.e., Deep Q-learning~\cite{MKSRVBGRF15}.
+Besides, we further propose an extension of PM-HGNN\textit{++} to deal with the issues of high computational cost and ignoring relational information in PM-HGNN.
+Specifically, PM-HGNN generates a meta-path for each node according to node attributes, while PM-HGNN\textit{++} further enables the meta-path generation to explore the structural semantics of HIN.
+PM-HGNN\textit{++} is able to not only significantly accelerate the HGRL process but also improve the effectiveness of learned node representations with promising performance on downstream tasks.

-In order to validate the effectiveness of the proposed framework, we conduct extensive experiments on two HINs and the experimental results demonstrate that our framework outperforms the state-of-the-art models.